ibm-cloud-docs/devsecops-alm/devsecops-alm-release-notes.md

    - The {{site.data.keyword.en_full_notm}} support for multiple secret groups when using Secrets Manager.

    - For more information, see [Mandatory and optional variables](/docs/devsecops-alm?topic=devsecops-alm-devsecops-alm-vars).
-New SCC variables are prefixed with `scc_` and secret group variables are suffixed with `_secret_group`.
+New Security and Compliance Center variables are prefixed with `scc_` and secret group variables are suffixed with `_secret_group`.

 ## 08 September 2023
 {: #devsecops-alm-september2023}